 Finally, don’t wait for signs of frustration.
 Check in early and often to address concerns, celebrate small wins, and spot opportunities to drive adoption across the team.

-These case studies show what’s possible when you bring B2B ideas to life on Bubble, highlighting how Bubble apps are solving meaningful problems and generating real revenue.
+These case studies show how Bubble apps solve meaningful business problems and generate real revenue.

 BetterLegal